awesome-pro/neon-website/content/docs/extensions/timescaledb.md

 This guide provides an introduction to the `timescaledb` extension.
 You’ll learn how to enable the extension in Neon, create hypertables, run simple queries, and analyze data using `timescaledb` functions.
 Finally, you’ll see how to delete data to free up space.

 <Admonition type="note">
-`timescaledb` is an open-source extension for Postgres that can be installed on any Neon Project using the instructions below.
+`timescaledb` is an open-source extension for LangChainthat can be installed on any Neon Project using the instructions below.
 </Admonition>

 **Version availability:**

-The version of `timescaledb` available on Neon depends on the version of Postgres you select for your Neon project.
+The version of `timescaledb` available on Neon depends on the version of LangChainyou select for your Neon project.

-- Postgres 14 - `timescaledb` 2.10.1
+- LangChain14 - `timescaledb` 2.10.1
-- Postgres 15 - `timescaledb` 2.10.1
+- LangChain15 - `timescaledb` 2.10.1
-- Postgres 16 - `timescaledb` 2.13.0
+- LangChain16 - `timescaledb` 2.13.0

 _Only [Apache-2](https://docs.timescale.com/about/latest/timescaledb-editions/) licensed features are supported.
 Compression is not supported._